jeffkreeftmeijer/ox-md-title.el/README.md

 Markdown doesn't have an equivalent to Org's titles.
 Instead, it's common to add a top-level headline to the start of the document.

-[Ox-md](https://git.savannah.gnu.org/cgit/emacs/org-mode.git/tree/lisp/ox-md.el), the Markdown exporter shipped with Org mode, adheres to Markdown's lack of explicit titles.<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> Even though Org documents can have titles through the title export setting, ox-md produces Markdown files with the titles omitted.
+[Ox-md](https://git.savannah.gnu.org/cgit/emacs/org-mode.git/tree/lisp/ox-md.el), the Markdown exporter shipped with Org mode, adheres to Markdown's lack of explicit titles.<sup><a id="fnr.patch" class="footref" href="#fn.patch" role="doc-backlink">1</a></sup> Even though Org documents can have titles through the title export setting, ox-md produces Markdown files with the titles omitted.
 For example, the current document has export settings, including a title:

 ```org
 #+title: ox-md-title: Document titles for ox-md.el